gclef-cmu/music-arena/README.md

 A FastAPI server that handles JSON uploads to Firebase and audio file uploads to Google Cloud Storage.

 ## Front-End
-Before diving into the back-end setup, here’s a quick guide on how to launch the front end.
+Before diving into the back-end setup, here's a quick guide on how to launch the front end.

 The main front-end component is implemented in `frontend/gradio_web_server.py`.